List of equipment of the Canadian Coast Guard: Polar icebreakers

+A new class of icebreakers under the National Shipbuilding Strategy, with the first vessel expected to enter service in 2030.

 Heavy icebreaker

 A very large multitasked icebreaker, approximately 130 m in length, capable of sustained operations in the Arctic Archipelago over two seasons per year and for escort operations in the Gulf of St. Lawrence and East Coast of Newfoundland.
 Has a large cargo carrying capacity, a helicopter hangar that will accommodate a CCG helicopter, and carry multiple utility craft.
 Named after a former Canadian prime minister and the late cancer research activist Terry Fox.
 Formerly referred to as Type 1300.